bitifet/pasar/README.md

                         reject(error);
                 });
             },
-            help: { // More explicit.
-Other content-type support will be implemented later...
-                ctype: "text/plain",
-                brief: "Brief explanation",
-                contents: "Explain what this other function does...", },
+            help: "Explain what this function does..." // Simplest way to specify minimal help text.
       },
     };
 ```